jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 109 Dormant roll
 (1) The Electoral Commission must maintain a dormant roll that shows for each district the particulars of those persons whose names have been removed from the roll for the relevant district—
   (a) under section 89G; or
-  (b) as a result of the removal of the name of that person from the roll under section 95A(4) or 96(5).
+  (b) as a result of the removal of the name of that person from the roll under section 95A(4) or 96(4).
 (2) The Electoral Commission must remove the name of a person from the dormant roll on the first occurrence of any of the following events:
   (a) in the case of a person whose name has been removed from the electoral roll under section 89G, when the person registers as an elector of any district; or
-  (b) in the case of a person whose name has been removed from the electoral roll under section 95A(4) or section 96(5), when the person registers as an elector of any district; or
+  (b) in the case of a person whose name has been removed from the electoral roll under section 95A(4) or section 96(4), when the person registers as an elector of any district; or
+  (ba) in the case of a person whose name has been removed from the electoral roll under section 89G, 95A(4), or 96(4), when the person is registered as an elector of any district on the initiative of the Electoral Commission under section 89CB; or
   (c) in the case of a person who dies, when the Electoral Commission is satisfied of the identity of the person and the death has been notified to the Electoral Commission—
     (i) by any Registrar of Births and Deaths; or
     (ii) by the father, mother, spouse, civil union partner, de facto partner, sister, or brother of the person; or